-The purpose of this task is to develop a long-range transportation plan that identifies facilities (including major roadways, transit, public transportation facilities, intercity bus facilities, multimodal and intermodal facilities, public ports, intercity bus operators, employer-based commuting programs, nonmotorized transportation facilities and intermodal connectors) that should function as an integrated metropolitan transportation system, giving emphasis to those facilities that serve important national and regional transportation functions.
+The purpose of this task is to develop a long-range transportation plan that identifies facilities (including major roadways, transit, multimodal and intermodal facilities, nonmotorized transportation facilities and intermodal connectors) that should function as an integrated metropolitan transportation system, giving emphasis to those facilities that serve important national and regional transportation functions.
 In addition, the long-range transportation plan shall preserve the existing transportation infrastructure, enhance economic competitiveness, improve travel choices to ensure mobility and integrate transportation and land use planning to provide for sustainable development and reduce greenhouse gas emissions.